Easy Chipotle Cherry BBQ Sauce

 Instructions

-- Store in mason jar with tight fitting lid.
-Let come down to room temperature before storing in fridge.
+- Store in mason jar with tight fitting lid for up to a week.

 Nutrition Information